 Once you have killed the algae you will be left with fine algae dust on the bottom of your pool.
 You will probably need to vacuum to waste to remove the algae dust.

-Get Rid of Mustard Algae In Pool
+How to Get Rid of Mustard Algae in Pool

 Mustard algae, recognized by their yellow/green color, can still appear in well-maintained pools.
 These algae are typically found clinging to the walls, corners, or rocks, often starting on the shadier side of the pool.